Paralegal Schools in Virginia

 - 5 schools offer a bachelor’s degree program for paralegals/legal assistants.

-- There are 4 ABA approved paralegal degree programs in Virginia.
+- There are 3 not-for-profit ABA-approved paralegal degree programs in Virginia.

 - Highest graduation rate: University of Richmond 83%.1